On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: A comparative study between and

 Here, $\hat{Q}_i$'s and $\hat{P}_i$'s are the self-adjoint representations of the Lie algebra basis elements $Q_i$'s and $P_i$'s where $i=1,2$.
 Note that the noncentral basis elements $Q_i$'s and $P_i$'s correspond to the group parameters $p_i$'s and $q_i$'s, respectively, for $i=1,2$.
 Also, $\mathbb{I}$ stands for the identity operator on $L^{2}(\mathbb{R}^{2})$ and the central basis element $\Theta$ of the algebra is mapped to scalar multiple of $\mathbb{I}$.

-In contrast to the well-known and much studied representation theory of the Weyl-Heisenberg group, if one considers 3 inequivalent local exponents (see \cite{ncqmjmp}) of the Abelian group of translations in $\mathbb{R}^{4}$ and extend it centrally using them to obtain a 7-dimensional real Lie group, the underlying geometry of the coadjoint orbits and thereby the theory of representation involved therein are found to be profound and vastly rich as studied in some detail in (\cite{ncqmjpa}).
+In contrast to the well-known and much studied Lie group $\gwh$, if one considers 3 inequivalent local exponents (see \cite{ncqmjmp}) of the Abelian group of translations in $\mathbb{R}^{4}$ and extend it centrally using them to obtain a 7-dimensional real Lie group $\g$, the geometry of the underlying coadjoint orbits and the pertaining theory of group representations are found to be vastly rich as studied in good detail in (\cite{ncqmjpa}).

-The aim of introducing two other inequivalent local exponents besides the one used to arrive at the Weyl-Heisenberg group was to incorporate position-position and momentum-momentum noncommutativity as employed in the formulation of noncommutative quantum mechanics (NCQM).
-It is in this sense, the triply extended group of translations in $\mathbb{R}^{4}$, denoted by $\g$, is coined as the defining group of NCQM in (\cite{ncqmjpa}).
+The aim of introducing two other inequivalent local exponents besides the one used to arrive at $\gwh$ was to incorporate position-position and momentum-momentum noncommutativity as employed in the formulation of noncommutative quantum mechanics (NCQM).
+It is in this sense, $\g$, is termed as the defining group of NCQM in (\cite{ncqmjpa}).
 A generic element of $\g$ will be denoted by $(\theta,\phi,\psi,q_1,q_2,p_1,p_2)$ where $(\theta,\phi,\psi)$ forms the 3-dimensional center of the group.
 The Lie algebra and the dual Lie algebra of $\g$ will be denoted by $\G$ and $\G^*$, respectively, in the sequel.
 They are both 7-dimensional real vector spaces.
-The unitary dual of $\g$, i.e. the equivalence classes of unitary irreducible representations of $\g$ is denoted by $\gd$ in the sequel.
+The unitary dual of $\g$, i.e. the equivalence classes of unitary irreducible representations of $\g$ is denoted by $\gd$.